TrianglyRU/OrbinautFramework/README.md

 - Character physics, character-to-object, and object-to-terrain collisions are faithfully recreated, delivering behaviour identical to the original games, making OF one of the most accurate classic Sonic frameworks ever made
 - Four playable characters: Sonic, Tails, Knuckles, and Amy (with her Origins abilities)
 - Support for multiple player objects, which can be set up to be controlled by either a CPU or a real person
-- Up to 8 player splitscreen support¹
+- Up to 8 player splitscreen support (separate screens for CPUs that can be taken under control)
-- The ability to customise gameplay by toggling various differences between the four classic titles, ensuring you get the experience you want to have in your game
+- The ability to customise gameplay by toggling various differences between the four classic titles
 - The framework offers various graphical effects you can see in the classic games, including layer deformation and palette-based fade in/out

+## Documentation

+Documentation, answers to frequently asked questions and initial framework setup are available on the [Wiki](https://github.com/TrianglyRU/OrbinautFramework/wiki)

 ## Updates & Support

-The framework is complete with all features working as intended and ready for use.
-We will push updates directly to the repository each LTS update.
+The framework is complete, with all features working as intended and ready for use.
+Small updates may occasionally be pushed to the repository to address minor oversights, bugs, inconsistencies, and other issues discovered over time.
 If you have any questions about the framework, feel free to use the [Discussions](https://github.com/TrianglyRU/OrbinautFramework/discussions) tab.
 Please, do not use it for bug reports

-## Credits

-- **Founders**: Triangly, Michael Gallinago
-- **Programmers**: Triangly, Michael Gallinago, techncolour
-- **Framework Branding & Sprite Edits**: Natufox
-- **Framework Trailer**: Lapper
-- **Tech Stadium Zone**: Enrico Cartmanuel
-- **Level Design**: FieryN8
-- **Giganorbi Boss Programming**: techncolour
-- **Neko Presence Plugin**: nkrapivin
-- **Special Thanks**: Lapper, Mercury, NicoCW, thevaleev, Noah N. Copeland, The Sonic 1, 2 and 3 Dissasembly Community, and our Twitter followers!

 ## Terms of Use